zulip/zulip/docs/tutorials/new-feature-tutorial.md

 initial state.
 Subsequently, clients subscribe to "events," which can (among other things) indicate that settings have changed.

-For the backend piece, we will need our action to make a call to `send_event` to send the event to clients that are active.
+For the backend piece, we will need our action to make a call to `send_event_on_commit` to send the event to clients that are active.
 We will also need to modify `fetch_initial_state_data` so that the new field is passed to clients.
 See [our event system docs](../subsystems/events-system.md) for all the